llaoj/gcopy/docs/deploy-from-source.md

 The backend primarily responsible for temporary storage of clipboard data and authentication.
 It does not store user data long-term, instead, it temporarily stores the latest clipboard data in memory, which expires after a period of time.

 ### Direct run
 You can quickly start the local server using the `go run` command.
 The backend service is configured via command-line arguments.
 You need to manually replace `<var-name>`.
 The `-app-key` parameter in the configuration is a custom encryption key used for data encryption, recommended to be at least 8 characters long.
-Parameters starting with `-smtp-*` are all related to email services because gcopy relies on email login.
+Parameters starting with `-smtp-*` are all related to email service because gcopy relies on email login.
 Common email service providers offer SMTP services, such as Gmail, QQ Mail etc.

 ```bash
 go run cmd/gcopy.go \